Former Thai leader Thaksin goes to jail as political party linked to him wins vote to take power

 Hours later, Srettha Thavisin of the Pheu Thai party secured enough votes to become prime minister, ending months of suspense, legal wrangling and horse trading that followed May’s elections.
 The progressive Move Forward Party won the most votes in those elections but was blocked from taking power by conservative senators.

-The Pheu Thai party has since entered a coalition with military parties linked to the coup that removed it from power in 2014, and some accuse the party of turning its back on the election results and the democracy movement that began after the military removed Thaksin from power.
+The Pheu Thai party has since entered a coalition with military parties linked to the coup that removed it from power in 2014, and some accuse the party of turning its back on the election results and the democracy movement that began after the military removed Thaksin from power in an earlier coup, in 2006.
 Thaksin is widely seen as the party’s de facto leader.

 “From the past, the party was seen by the people as the most diligent in standing up for democracy,” said Thanet Aphornsuvan, a retired professor of history.
 “Now, that sentiment is going to disappear.”

 Thaksin and parties he backed have tussled with the military — and the conservative elite it represents — for years.
-His second term as prime minister was cut short by a coup in 2006, sparking years of deep political divisions.
+His second term as prime minister was cut short by the 2006 coup, sparking years of deep political divisions.

 He was hit with corruption charges, which he dismissed as politically motivated, and was tried and convicted in absentia after he fled into exile.